 - Proper security controls are no longer in place

-- The third party is receiving many complaints from your organization’s very own customers due to poor service levels
+- The third party is receiving many complaints from your customers due to poor service levels

 - Check the news.
 Not surprisingly, the web can be a great resource for your ongoing monitoring efforts.
 Be sure to schedule web searches on your critical and high-risk vendors.
-You’ll be surprised to find that you can quickly learn a lot about your third party with a simple news search.
+You may be surprised to find how much you can learn about your third party with a simple news search.